aocg-ucm/diffractio/README.rst

 Vector beams
 ==================================

-Here, we implement new classes where the $E_x$, $E_y$, and $E_z$ fields are generated and propagated using Rayleigh-Sommerfeld and Chirped z-transform algorithms.
+Here, we implement new classes where the E_x, E_y, and E_z fields are generated and propagated using Rayleigh-Sommerfeld and Chirped z-transform algorithms.
 Also, simple and complex polarizing masks can be created.

 **Intensity of vector field**